Rock-VbCity/QSE/docs/Grunt-Installation.md

 * [Installing grunt-cli](#installing-grunt-cli)
 * [Installing grunt-init](#installing-grunt-init)

+<b>Note</b>: You may Google on how to install Grunt on the Web, as we did when researching for the Extension, alternativaly, you may follow our notes.

 ### Installing [node.js](https://nodejs.org/en/ "nodejs")

 There is a plethora of tutorials documenting **node.js** installation, these are two of them: